qntlb/numerical-methods-summation-exercise/README.md

 *Note*: As your task is to implement the interface, read the JavaDoc of that interface for a specification of what to do.

-2) When done with 1) implement the method `createDoubleVector` of the class `SummationAssignment`, such that it allows to create an object of the class you have implemented in 1).
+2) When done with 1) implement the method `createDoubleVector` of the class `SummationAssignmentSolution`, such that it allows to create an object of the class you have implemented in 1).

-A class like `SummationAssignment` is called a *Factory*, because it allows to create objects.
+A class like `SummationAssignmentSolution` is called a *Factory*, because it allows to create objects.
 It basically allows us to create an object of *your* class, without knowing the name of your class.
 We will use this method to test your implementation.

 *Hint*: This is a trivial task.
 If your class in 1) is named `DoubleVectorFromArray` and if it has a constructor `DoubleVectorFromArray(double[] values)`, then the body of the implementation of the factory class